Prospects for the production and detection of Breit-Wheeler tunneling positrons in Experiment 320 at the FACET-II accelerator: Expected performance

 \subsection{FastSim implementation with ACTS}

 As discussed in Sec.~\ref{sec:fastsim}, the fast simulation is integrated into the reconstruction pipeline.
-The simulation begins by sampling the features (positions and momenta) of FullSim background particles at the point of their initial interaction with the tracking detector (not necessarily at the first tracking layer).
-This involves sampling the joint distributions of the $x$, $y$, and $z$ coordinates (following the axis convention shown in Fig.~\ref{fig:sketch}), as well as the momentum spherical angles $\phi$ and $\theta$, and the particle energy $E$.
-The particles are propagated by ACTS from the sampled initial states, accounting for multiple scattering and stochastic energy loss via the Bethe-Bloch and Bethe-Heitler processes.
-All the particles here are assumed to be electrons.
-This assumption leads to more conservative background estimates, since neutral particles do not produce coherent tracks in the detector, while treatment of their signatures as starting points for the propagation of electrons will.
-In our case, the relevant neutral particles are mostly photons.
-Charged particles other than electrons (mostly muons, pions, protons) come at much smaller numbers and they ultimately leave a very similar charge signature at the pixels, when compared with electrons/positrons.
+The FastSim begins by sampling the features (positions and momenta) of the background particles at the point of their initial interaction with the tracking detector (not necessarily at the first tracking layer), based on the distributions of FullSim background particles.
+The FastSim particles are then propagated by ACTS from the sampled initial states, accounting for multiple scattering and stochastic energy loss via the Bethe-Bloch and Bethe-Heitler processes.
+All the particles that produce hits in the layers here are assumed to be electrons.
+The pixel hits are predominantly created by electrons and positrons produced everywhere along the beamline, as well as in the detector layers themselves, via conversion of the many background photons.
+Since the detector is placed outside of the magnetic field volumes, the positrons behave identically to the electrons.
+Charged particles other than electrons (muons, pions, protons) come in much smaller numbers (effectively $<1\%$ of the electrons and positrons).
+Specifically, for 30\% of one BX in FullSim, we observe one muon (crossing three layers), three protons (each crossing just one layer) and one charged pion (crossing just one layer).
 Spatial points are recorded where the propagated particles intersect the detector's sensitive surfaces.
 These points represent the geometrical centers of pixel clusters.

 As explained in Sec.~\ref{sec:simulation}, there are three types of background that are treated separately.
 Within the FastSim framework, we generate the NCS-driven background and the dump-driven one.
-The third background type is due to secondary particles resulting from the interaction of signal NBW positrons with, e.g., the vacuum exit window or the detector modules.
-The latter is taken from the FullSim since the computational cost of producing it in large sample sizes is relatively low.
+The third background type is due to all possible kinds of secondary particles resulting from the interaction of signal NBW positrons with, e.g., the vacuum exit window or the detector modules.
+It is taken directly from the FullSim since the computational cost of producing it in large sample sizes is relatively low.

 The two FastSim samples are generated from joint feature distributions of the FullSim.
 However, the sparsity of the FullSim distributions (given the sample sizes discussed in Sec.~\ref{sec:simulation}) does not allow for a direct multidimensional sampling.
 To overcome this problem, adaptive kernel density estimation (KDE) techniques~\cite{abramson1982bandwidth, silverman2018density, sheather1991reliable} are employed.
 The use of KDE techniques ensures comprehensive phase-space coverage, preservation of dominant correlations in the underlying distributions, and efficient sampling of the initial particle parameters at a low computational cost.
 Though, in principle, KDE distributions for both the NCS and the dump backgrounds can cover the full six-dimensional phase space necessary for the generation of samples, the low sample size of the underlying distributions limits the maximum dimensionality of the kernels.
 Thus, the most dominant correlations between the features are identified and used in the KDE construction.
 For the NCS and dump backgrounds, a KDE estimation is performed in the $z\textsf{--}\phi\textsf{--}\theta\textsf{--}E$ and $\phi\textsf{--}\theta\textsf{--}E$ subspaces, respectively.